Differentiable stratified groupoids and a de Rham theorem for inertia spaces: A de Rham theorem

 \begin{example} Let $G$ be a compact Lie group and $M$ is a $G$-manifold.
-The transverse cotangent bundle described in Example \ref{ex-transv-cot-space} satisfies the local contractibility hypothesis.
+The transverse cotangent bundle described in Example \ref{ex-transv-cot-space} satisfies the local contractibility condition of Definition \ref{def:local-contractibility}.
 To verify this, observe first that $T_G^\ast M$ is equivariantly embedded in the $G$-manifold $T^\ast M$, and that $\R_{\geq 0}$ acts on $T^\ast M$ by fiberwise homotheties.
 Since the transverse cotangent bundle is invariant under these homotheties, it contracts smoothly to the $0$-section which is diffeomorphic to $M$.
-But $M$ is a smooth manifold, so is locally smoothly contractible for trivial reasons.
+But $M$ is a smooth manifold, so is clearly locally smoothly contractible.
 Hence $T_G^\ast M$ is locally smoothly contractible as well. \end{example}

+\begin{example} Let $(M, \omega)$ be a connected symplectic Hamiltonian $G$-manifold with $0$ a singular value of the moment map $J\co M\to\mathfrak{g}^\ast$ so that the singular symplectic quotient is the orbit space of the differentiable stratified groupoid $G\ltimes J^{-1}(0)$; see Example \ref{sympl-sing-red}.
+By the Marle--Guillemin--Sternberg normal form of the moment map \cite[Thm.~7.5.5]{OrtegaRatiu}, the contractibility condition (LC) in Definition \ref{it:LocContract}) is satisfied for the zero level set $J^{-1}(0)$.
+Theorem \ref{thrm:deRhamDiffStrat} below reduces to the de Rham theorem of \cite{SjamaarDeRham} in this case. \end{example}

-We will illustrate in Section \ref{sec:InertiaGpoid} that the inertia groupoid of a proper Lie groupoid fulfills the local contractibility hypothesis.
+As our primary example of a differentiable stratified groupoid satisfying the locally contractibility condition, we will show in Section \ref{sec:InertiaGpoid} that the inertia groupoid of a proper Lie groupoid fulfills the local contractibility condition as well.

+We now prove that the sheaf complex of basic forms on a sliceable proper reduced differentiable stratified groupoid fulfilling the contractibility condition is exact, or in other words satisfies Poincar\'e's Lemma.